samimagine/parcellab/README.md

 ### Step 5: EXTRA

 - If running the API server is not possible, it will make a fallback call to the mock data stored in the `src/api/orders.json` file.
+- It will show an error ERR_CONNECTION_REFUSED in the console if the API server is not running.

 ## API Overview